[3.9] Slayer Lightning Strike | Inpulsa + Storm's Gift | Insane clear-speed | All end-game content

 Vaal Lightning Strike—Physical to Lightning—Elemental damage with attacks—Fortify—Ancestral Call—Melee Splash/Multistrike

-Singe target setup (only on hardest bosses):
+Singe target setup (on high red tier bosses):

 Vaal Lightning Strike—Physical to Lightning—Elemental damage with attacks—Fortify—Inspiration—Multistrike/Ruthless/Added Lightning Damage/Lightning Penetration